Google Shopping Online Shop

 Plug-in Carts

 If you run WordPress or another CMS and would like to add online shopping you can get the needed functionality with a plug-in module.
-The most popular module is WooCommerce (free) for WordPress but there is a multitude of other solutions.
+The most popular module is WooCommerce (free) for WordPress but there are a multitude of other solutions.

-Before you choose any solution, ensure you have thoroughly checked out a variety of options and pick the one that meets all of your present requirements, can meet your future requirements and is at a price point you can afford.
+Before you choose any solution, ensure you have thoroughly checked out a variety of options and pick the one that meets all of your present requirements, can meet your future needs and is at a price point you can afford.
 Here are a list of must-have (enabled) features to optimize the user experience and ensure a higher conversion rate.

 Must-Have Shopping Cart Settings/Features